sverrirs/jekyll-paginate-v2/examples/03-tags/README.md

-# Example 03::Tag pagination
+# Example 03::Tag and Collection pagination

-This example bookshop website expands on the category example and adds pagination by both category and tags.
+This example bookshop website uses collections to organize its books^*.
+The site relies on pagination of its books by both collections and tags.
+The site shows how to paginate by single, multiple or all collections at the same time.

 The site uses the pretty permalink structure.
 It also demonstrates advanced sorting features such as nested fields.

 <p align="center">
   <img src="https://raw.githubusercontent.com/sverrirs/jekyll-paginate-v2/master/examples/img/03-example-screenshot-main.png" />